bitaculous/mongoid-uuid/README.md

 Run `rubocop`.

-To run specs and RuboCop altogether, run `rake`.
+To run all specs and RuboCop altogether, run `rake`.

 Credits
 -------